Livestock branding: Temporary branding

 Some types of identification are not permanent.
 Temporary branding may be achieved by heat branding so that the hair is burned, but the skin is not damaged.
 Because this persists only until the animal sheds its hair, it is not considered a properly applied brand.
-Other temporary, but for a time, persistent marking methods include tagging, and nose printing.
+Other temporary but lingering marking methods include tagging and nose printing.
 Tagging usually uses numbering system as a way to identify animals in a herd.
-It does this by putting together a letter and number to represent the year born and the birth order, then the tag is either attached to the animal’s ear or to some form of neck collar.
+In this method, a letter and number are combined to represent the year born and the birth order, then the tag is attached either to the animal's ear or to some form of neck collar.
 Nose printing or use of indelible ink elsewhere on the skin and hair is used at some farms, sales and exhibitions.
 This method is like fingerprinting: it uses ink and cannot be modified.
 As hair or skin cells shed, the mark eventually fades.

 Microchip identification and lip or ear tattooing are generally permanent, though microchips can be removed and tattoos sometimes fade over many years.
 Microchips are used on many animals, and are particularly popular with horses, as the chip leaves no external marks.
 Tattooing the inside of the upper lip of horses is required for many racehorses, though in some localities, microchips are beginning to replace tattoos.

 Temporary branding is particularly common for sheep and goats.
-Ear marking or tattooing are usually used on goats under eight weeks of age because regular branding would harm them.
+Ear marking or tattooing are usually used on goats under eight weeks of age because regular branding would unduly harm them.
 Techniques similar to these are also used on sheep.
 Temporary branding on sheep is done with paint, crayons, spray markers, chalk, and much more.
 These can last for up to several months at a time.
 The sheep's identification number is painted or sprayed with an indelible but non-toxic paint designed for the purpose onto their sides or back.